breadcat/blog.minskio.co.uk/content/quotes.md

 >Forged bonds harm no one! <!-- going postal TV series -->

+>Friends have been urging me to write to you for the sake of humanity <!-- Gandhi -->

 >Fuck off up the model village <!-- hot fuzz -->

 >Fuck the state <!-- drug sniffing cats-->